bomany/GridLock/README.md

 # GridLock
-An implementation of a grid base system with pathfinding for Unity3D.
+An implementation of a grid based system with pathfinding for Unity3D.

+GridLock can be used to manage movement within a grid.

 * Grid
   * GridPosition